mozilla-services/merino-py/docs/operations/jobs.md

 The CSV remote settings uploader is a job that uploads suggestions data in a CSV file to remote settings.
 It takes two inputs:

-* A CSV file.
+1. A CSV file.
 The first row in the file is assumed to be a header that names the fields (columns) in the data.
-* A Python module that validates the CSV contents and describes how to convert it into suggestions JSON.
+2. A Python module that validates the CSV contents and describes how to convert it into suggestions JSON.

 If you're uploading suggestions from a Google sheet, you can export a CSV file from File > Download > Comma Separated Values (.csv).
 Make sure the first row in the sheet is a header that names the columns.

-### Uploading suggestions
+### Uploading suggestions (Step by step)

 If you're uploading a type of suggestion that the uploader already supports, skip to [Running the uploader](#running-the-uploader) below.
 If you're not sure